Deepthi-Udacity/FSND_Udacity_Capstone/README.md

 ```

 ## Postman Collection
-You can also test the application using Postman collection in \starter\Casting Agency.postman_collection.json
+You can also test the application using Postman collection in \Casting Agency.postman_collection.json